tina4stack/tina4-cms/README.md

 http://localhost:8080/cms/login -> will get you started

+### The Landing Page - home

+You need to create a landing page called "home" as your starting page for things to working properly.

 ### Customization

 Make a new base.twig file in your templates folder, it needs the following blocks